leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 - In some cases the trace and reshape tools may not work even if they're enabled.
 Occasionally in the snapping toolbar it may have unselected what you are snapping to, make sure that there isn't a blank box in the snapping toolbar there and that you're snapping to segments and vertices on all layers.
 If that doesn't fix it, use the "Fix Geometry" tool and finally try completely closing QGIS and relaunching it.
 Additionally, trace may not behave as expected if there are too many vertices in view, in these cases simply zoom in and try again.
 - There are a number of digitized projects under Box\0_ET_AL\Projects\USA\Nevada\LCT\Wrk_data\HUC_16040101_Upper_Humboldt\Marys\GIS , you can check that folder to see many desert sites that have been digitized under dry and wet conditions to see how they look.
 - For most sites generally digitizing valley bottom somewhere at 1:1000 or 2000 scale is sufficient, riparian in the ballpark of 1:1000 or 500, and the remaining layers between 1:125 and 1:500.
 This can vary from site to site so use your discretion.
-- If there is no clear thalweg you can use use the centerline of the channel, to derive the centerline do the same process as for vb_centerline but use the active channel instead.
-Then modify the the centerline to fit sections where you can determine thalweg and export that as your thalweg file.
+- If there is no clear thalweg you can use use the centerline of the channel, then modify that to fit the channel where you can see the thalweg.
 - If you plan to have one technician create a series of blank shapefiles they may want to consider going into the properties of that shapefile and modifying the attributes form so that every time a feature is added or changed a specific calculation will autopopulate fields.
 However, evaluate the usefulness of this feature on a case by case basis.
 - Sometimes you may need to digitize the active channel but you can't see it.
 In these cases do your best to approximate where the channel is and digitize a thalweg that follows where you believe the channel is.
 Once that is done you can create a buffer using what sections of the channel you can see to determine the width of the buffer.